Chipley, Florida

 Chipley is a city in and the county seat of Washington County, Florida, United States, located between Tallahassee and Pensacola.
-Its population was 3,605 in the 2010 U.S. Census.
+Its population was 3,660 in the 2020 census, up from 3,605 at the 2010 census.
+It is part of the Panama City, Florida metropolitan area.
 The area is served by Chipley High School.

+History

 Originally called "Orange", the city was renamed Chipley in 1882 for William Dudley Chipley, president of the Pensacola and Atlantic Railroad and Florida state senator from 1895 to 1897.